AlexRazor1337/losses/README.md

 For the image making part, you'll have a file `config.json` created when you use script for creating image for the first time.
 Detailed description of the file and usage can be found down bellow.

 The data comes from the [Ministry of Finance website](https://index.minfin.com.ua/ua/russian-invading/casualties/).
-Script parses, strips and prepares it to be printed as table or writed on image.
+Script parses, strips and prepares it to be printed as table or written on image.

 This script was made as a final project of [CS50’s Introduction to Programming with Python](https://cs50.harvard.edu/python/2022/project/).